 Even if you follow the above tips, your new pet fish can sometimes become ill.

-It is important to check on your fish daily and make mental notes of any changes in behavior or swimming patterns.
+It is important to check on your fish daily and mentally note any changes in behavior or swimming patterns.

-Because fish are susceptible to illness, parasites, and injuries, an early diagnosis is key.
+An early diagnosis is key because fish are susceptible to illness, parasites, and injuries.

 If you happen to catch these issues early, it doesn’t necessarily mean a watery grave or a hushed trip to the pet store for a replacement.

-There are many ways to take care of your family’s pet fish; if you have other helpful ideas and hints, leave them in a reply below!
+There are many ways to take care of your family’s pet fish; if you have other helpful ideas and hints, reply below!